 Citizen Science and Stewardship

 A Citizen Stewardship Committee, led by the Vashon Nature Center, organizes shoreline restoration monitoring, seastar surveys, forage fish monitoring and cliff-nesting bird surveys in and around Maury Island Aquatic Reserve.
 The group serves as the site steward for a Department of Natural Resources Acidification Nearshore Monitoring Network (ANeMoNe) site located in the aquatic reserve.
 The committee also works to educate others about nearshore ecology, the Aquatic Reserve's condition, and planning issues that affect the reserve.
-For more information on the committee and how to get involved visit aquaticreserves.org and the Vashon Nature Center BeachNET volunteer website.

 Science and Monitoring

-The Aquatic Reserves Program Data Viewer is an interactive map with monitoring data collected by the Aquatic Reserves Program and Citizen Stewardship Committees.
+Explore science and monitoring projects conducted on the Maury Island Aquatic Reserve in the Aquatic Reserves StoryMap Collection.
+In addition, the Aquatic Reserves Program Data Viewer is an interactive map with monitoring data collected by the Aquatic Reserves Program and Citizen Stewardship Committees.
 Click here to view the interactive map.